jhalterman/concurrentunit/README.md

 # ConcurrentUnit 0.2.0

-A simple concurrent unit testing extension for JUnit and TestNG.
+A simple unit testing extension for performing concurrent assertions in JUnit and TestNG.

 ## Introduction